-Since its humble beginnings in Artisania in 2013, The Letting House has awoken a new and thundering passion for the hand-written word.
+Since its humble beginnings in Artisania in 2013, The Lettering House has awoken a new and thundering passion for the hand-written word.
 Letter writers and receivers flood this space daily to experience this one-of-a-kind postal service.
-The Lettering House opens its doors daily, providing stationary with a twist, some study desks and a typewriter or two.
+The Lettering House opens its doors daily, providing stationary with a twist, some sturdy desks and a typewriter or two.
 Postage is free for all onsite missives or $2 to post offsite.
-Please note that the posties do their best to deliver every letter, but can not guarantee delivery onsite, especially after the 31st.
-All letters must be collected by 5.00PM on the 1st, or they are consigned to the flames…
+Please note that the postal service does its best to deliver every letter, but cannot guarantee delivery on site, especially after the 31st.
+All letters must be collected by 5:00PM on WED, or they are consigned to the flames…

 The home of learning in the Children’s Festival features explorations of frogs, bees, dance, and the wonderful minds of Woodfordia’s Children.

 Specially programmed within the Children’s Festival for the preschool ages 1-5 years old, this venue offers a swag of fun and simple workshops that will keep little fingers busy along with music and dance.